Skip to main content

 Fundamentals

-Your body is a responsive, dynamic system, and the decision to use is a significant one that interacts with your unique biology.
+Your body is a responsive, dynamic system, and the decision to use hormonal contraceptives is a significant one that interacts with your unique biology.
 It is entirely valid to question how these medications, which so profoundly influence your endocrine system, might affect other aspects of your health, such as the foundational strength of your skeleton.
-This concern for your long-term wellness is the first step in a proactive health journey.
-Understanding the relationship between hormonal contraceptives and bone density begins with appreciating that your bones are in a constant state of renewal, a process orchestrated by your natural hormones.

-At its heart, is a balance between bone formation and bone resorption, a biological rhythm that estrogen helps to regulate.
+At its heart, bone health is a balance between bone formation and bone resorption, a biological rhythm that estrogen helps to regulate.
 Hormonal contraceptives work by altering your body’s natural hormonal signals to prevent pregnancy.
 This alteration, particularly the suppression of your body’s own estrogen production, can influence the delicate balance of bone remodeling.

 For some individuals, especially during the critical years of adolescence when the body is building its peak bone mass, this hormonal shift may mean that bone is broken down slightly faster than it is rebuilt.
 Recognizing this possibility allows you to take conscious, deliberate steps to support your skeletal framework from the inside out.